 - ½ cup frozen peas

 - 1 tablespoon chopped fresh or dried chives

-- Heat the teaspoon of oil in a frying pan over medium heat.
+- Heat one tablespoon of oil in a frying pan over medium heat.

 - Fry the sliced leeks until they just begin to soften.